alncat/opusTomo/README.md

-Each row shows a selected image and its reconstruction from a batch.
+Each row shows a selected subtomogram and its reconstruction from a batch.
 In the first row, the first image is the projection of experimental subtomogram supplemented to encoder, the second image is a 2D projection from subtomogram reconstruction blurred by the corresponding CTF, the third image is the projection of correpsonding experimental subtomogram after 3D masking.